betodealmeida/robida.net/README.md

 - render responses (https://indieweb.org/responses), and return in feed
     - use bleach.clean (better: https://nh3.readthedocs.io/en/latest/)
-    - do more work to populate a summary ,specially for websites without an h-entry
+    - do more work to populate a summary, specially for websites without an h-entry

 - private/draft

 - webmention moderation
 - replies to places that don't receive webmentions?
-- move p-note to env
-- private webmentions

 - move get_entry to robida.helpers
-- move relmeauth.api to auth.api
-    - logout should send to homepage
-    - add login/logout to header, showing logged-in name, picture
     - add indiauth provider
         - remember to add h-app
 - on auth.html, ask for confirmation on giving refresh token and the expiration time of the access token
-- index should be hcard

 /bookmarklet blueprint
 - Gives Bookmarkelt with token pre-filled if logged in